MaggieLi1111/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+return function()
+The personalDice(name) function creates a return function(), which is an inner funtion that is defined inside personalDice() and is available only within the body of personalDice() function.
+Since inner function has access to the variable of outer funtion, it can use variable declared in the parent funtion.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+name which is "Dan" should be always the same,
+newRoll could change.

 c.
 What is the lexical scope of `newRoll`?
+return a random number between 0 and 5

 ### Task 3 - Stretch Goals